 - Fascinating new discoveries relating to the relationship between the body’s systems and mental health, with specific attention on brain dynamics, metabolism, genes, and the immune system

 - Making sense of the multi-directional feedback loops between the stress systems and the dysregulation of the immune system that lead to these conditions.

 - Successful interventions that seek to modify feedback loops among the body’s self-maintenance systems to promote mental wellbeing.

 - How insecure attachment, deprivation, and child abuse contribute to anxiety and depression in far more extensive ways then we realised.

 - Practical evidence-based ideas to promote the re-regulation of immune system function, stress systems, nutrition, physical inactivity, sleep, affect regulation and cognition.

 - How to distinguish between various health conditions and psychological disorders and where they overlap.

 - Why by necessity 21st century therapists need to become more like integrated healthcare professionals to more effectively address and resolve adverse mind-body-brain interaction.

-John Arden Ph.D., is a Psychologist, author and international speaker.
-He recently retired as the Director of Training in Mental Health for Kaiser Permanente in Northern California where he developed one of the largest mental health training programs in the US.
-His current work incorporates the latest research about the capabilities of the brain and the body, with psychotherapy research, synthesising the biological with the psychological to create an integrated vision for contemporary best practice.
-John is an award-winning author and has written 14 books, including “Mind-Brain-Gene Toward the Integration of Psychotherapy” and “Rewire Your Brain”.
+John Arden Ph.D., is a Psychologist, author and International Speaker.
+He was formerly the Director of Training in Mental Health for Kaiser Permanente in Northern California where he developed one of the largest mental health training programs in the US.
+His current work incorporates the latest research about the capabilities of the brain and the body, with psychotherapy research to create an integrated vision for contemporary best practice.
+John is an award-winning author and has written 15 books, including “Mind-Brain-Gene Toward the Integration of Psychotherapy” and “Rewire Your Brain”.